Birth Control for Teens

 - Some methods don't have to be carried around at all.
 These include the hormone shot or implant, the IUD, or the ring.

-What do I think of as "easy to use"?
+What do you think of as "easy to use"?

 "Easy to use" birth control means different things to different people.
 What are you more comfortable with?
 You may want to try a method a few times.
 And then you may want to try some others.